-On 15 March 2023, the Board of Directors approved the update of the Organisational Model 231 and the Company's Code of Ethics and Conduct.
-On TIM's website there is a section dedicated to the Organisational Model 231 (www.gruppotim.it About Us section, Governance/Governance Tools/The 231 Model).
+On March 15, 2023, the Board of Directors approved the update of the Company's Code of Ethics and Conduct, and on June 22, 2023 approved the update of the 231 Organizational Model.
+On TIM's website there is a section dedicated to the Organizational Model 231 (www.gruppotim.it About Us section, Governance/Governance Tools/The 231 Model).